-The HR department, like any environment in which different personalities try to integrate to achieve something, can be fraught with petty squabbles, confrontations and power plays.
+The People Management function, like any environment in which different personalities try to integrate to achieve something, can be fraught with petty squabbles, confrontations and power plays.

-According to Byron Katie, in her book “Loving What Is“, it doesn’t have to be that way.
+According to Byron Katie, in her book “Loving What Is”, it does not have to be that way.

 Byron Katie had been on a downward spiral, refusing to leave her home, to wash or eat and venting her fury at everyone around her.
 It culminated in a period of stay at a halfway house for people with eating disorders.